beepsid/bubu/README.md

 - All diary entries and poems are preloaded during app installation
 - Use the database functions to add more content programmatically
-- Period data can be managed through the calendar interface
+- Data can be managed through the calendar interface

 ## 📱 Google Sheets Integration